-Protection from flood damage is essential.
-During hurricane season or periods of unusually high amounts of rainfall, flood damage may come from rising groundwater.
-Flooding in the basement or crawlspace is actually the most common type of residential flood damage.
+During hurricane season, or periods of unusually high amounts of rainfall, flood damage may occur from rising groundwater.
+Flooding in the basement or crawlspace is the most common type of residential flood damage.
 When you need flood water damage restoration services, call the experts at PHC Restoration at 910-814-2502.
 We’re here for you 24/7!

 Protect Your Home from Flood Damage

-The flood damage coverage from your insurance company may or may not cover all water damage restoration work.
+Flood damage coverage varies among insurance companies.
+Your policy may or may not cover all of the water damage restoration work that you need.
 Typically, flood damage resulting from exterior water intrusion will not be covered by most insurance policies.
 The only way to know the extent of your flood insurance coverage is to call your insurance carrier.

 - Assess the safety of the situation.
 Safely determine the depth of water or the amount of water coming in, and any potential electrical threats.
 Use caution!
 Walking through flooded areas can be hazardous.